stevestar888/steven.github.io/_posts/2021-02-02-past-two-hackathons.md

 ## Bowdoin Facility Hours (Spring 2020 for the Human-Computer Interaction class)
 After doing a bunch of brainstorming and needfinding, we found our technical abilities and peoples’ needs intersected at a web app that acts as one central place to find hours for common Bowdoin facilities.
 We found many people, to find the hours for a building, would search “Bowdoin [facility] hours”.
-If, instead, they had our site bookmarked, finding the hours would take a few less steps and should be faster as well.
+If, instead, they had our site bookmarked, finding the hours would take fewer steps and should be faster as well.

 ![picture of the bowdoin-facility-hours website we made for class](../imgs/2021-02-02/bowdoin-facility-hours.png)